TrentoNodeTeam/AutomaticMigrationScripts/README.md

 ##resource_backup.sh
-create 2 scripts that have to be copied and run on the NEW node .
-The quota will be restored on the new node.
+Create 2 scripts that have to be copied and run on the NEW node .
+The quota will be restored on the new node as previously configured in the "old" node.